-Source/Type of Loan H4 above) who borrowed from the types of loans specified in the first column borrowed from the types of loans specified in the first column (nearest 1%) borrowed from the types of loans specified in the first column (nearest \$1) a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
-1,079 75.00% \$31,804 b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
+Source/Type of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) Average per- undergraduate- borrower cumulative principal borrowed from the types of loans specified in the first column (nearest \$1) a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
+981 71.14% \$30,482 b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
 Include both Federal Direct Student Loans and Federal Family Education Loans.
-1,068 74.00% \$24,752 c) Institutional loan programs.
-0 0.00% \$0 d) State Ioan programs.
-82 6.00% \$18,336 e) Private student loans made by a bank or lender.
-324 22.00% \$19,660
+972 70.49% \$23,435 c) Institutional loan programs.
+0 0.00% \$0 d) State loan programs.
+84 6.09% \$20,228 e) Private student loans made by a bank or lender.
+285 20.67% \$19,033